You Don’t Have to Be Fearless. Just Curious.

 After moving to Colorado to pursue climbing full-time, Matt worked at Durango Rock Lounge as a routesetter, coach, and guide.
 There, he developed a deeper understanding of movement education and skill progression — teaching new climbers, mentoring youth athletes, and designing routes that translated gym learning into outdoor performance.

 He later joined AVID4 Adventure on the Front Range, where he led and managed youth climbing summer camps throughout Boulder and surrounding communities.
-In that role, he coordinated logistics, oversaw field teams, and guided hundreds of young climbers in outdoor settings — balancing technical systems with engaging, age-appropriate instruction.

 Matt then spent over a decade with ABC Kids Climbing in Boulder, serving as Lead Outdoor Guide, Team Coach, Instructor, and Head Routesetter.
-Working with recreational climbers, competitive youth teams, families, and adult learners, he developed comprehensive training systems that integrated movement mechanics, rope skills, risk awareness, and long-term athlete development.

 His background across guiding, coaching, and routesetting provides a broad and integrated perspective on climbing.
-For families and youth groups, this means programs that are organized, developmentally thoughtful, and engaging.
-For adult climbers, it means efficient skill building and intentional progression.

 Every Rope Wranglers experience reflects that depth: professional systems, calm leadership, and instruction designed to build capable, confident climbers.